 What are the differences between PKP Publishing Services’ Basic, Professional, Enterprise, and Institutional hosting plans?
 How do I choose the right plan?

 With all plans you receive access to all features of OJS, backups, upgrades, bug fixes, unlimited storage, unlimited articles and issues, and technical support.
-However, there are some differences.
+The differences between the plans are explained below.

 Support and training

-With the Basic plan our team will provide support for your journal or press and will answer questions, but you will largely need to learn how to use the software using PKP’s documentation.
-In contrast, the Professional, Enterprise, and Institutional plans include 1-2 hours of initial training that is custom tailored for your editorial team and more dedicated ongoing support.
+With the Basic plan our team will provide support for your journal and will answer questions, but you will not receive training on how to use the software.
+You will have access to PKP’s extensive documentation and training videos.
+In contrast, the Professional, Enterprise, and Institutional plans include up to 4 hours of initial training that are custom tailored for your editorial team and more dedicated ongoing support.
 The Enterprise and Institutional plans also include ongoing training as needed – for example, when you upgrade or change editorial staff.
-With all plans you receive access to our extensive documentation on how to use our software.

 Shared or own installation